• Skip to primary navigation

 Testing for when the jerky is finished

-While drying the jerky, you want to start testing to see if it has finished at about the 3-4 hour mark.
+While drying the beef jerky, start testing to see if it has finished at about the 3-4 hour mark.
 Take a piece of jerky out of the dehydrator, oven, or smoker and allow it to cool for 5 minutes to room temperature.

 Testing jerky by bending it to see if its finished